 What are the signs of PTFE poisoning?

 Signs of poisoning may include agitation, rapid or labored breathing, wheezing, incoordination, weakness, coma, and seizures.
-Sadly, in many cases, sudden death occurs before or shortly after signs develop.
+In many cases, sudden death occurs before or shortly after signs develop.
 Birds may initially appear lethargic or sluggish and slow to respond to stimulation.
 Wobbling while trying to stay upright on their perch may also be seen.

 How can I prevent PTFE poisoning?